Weekend Flash

 Can HGH Help Diabetes?

-There are some indications that human growth hormone may actually improve diabetes.
+There are some indications that growth hormone may actually improve diabetes.
 A study done at John Hopkins about the effects of HGH on blood glucose supports the idea that when elderly people have low human growth hormone they also have more intra-abdominal fat and their insulin acts less well.

 In this situation they have a tendency to have high blood sugar.
 If these elderly people are given growth hormone therapy correctly, rather than excessively, their blood sugar levels should improve rather than worsen.